SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ```

 Dabble the data and find the list of countries.
 You can see this in Figure *@xml@*.
-It shows that the field `'nodes'` contains a collection that contains one collection that finally
+It shows that the field `'nodes'` contains another collection that contains one collection that finally
 contains a list of elements.